kabue-moringa/wildlife-tracker/README.md

-## WILD-TRACKER.
+## WILDLIFE-TRACKER.
-This is a java app that enables one to track a wild-animal and record the status at which the animal is.
+This is an app that enables rangers to track a wild-animal and record status at which the animal is.

 ## AUTHOR:
 joseph kabue wangari